 2. Are there defenses to a 11418 PC charge?

 2.1.
-No weapon of mass destruction
+There was no weapon of mass destruction

 - it was not a weapon of mass destruction.

-- federal government agencies,
+- a member of a federal government agency,

-- state government agencies, or
+- a member of a state government agency, or

 2.3.
-Unlawful search and seizure
+The police committed an unlawful search and seizure

 Authorities cannot conduct a search or take property without a valid search warrant.
 If no warrant, then they must have a legal excuse for not having one.